mento-protocol/mento-analytics-api/docs/preview-deployments.md

 1. **PR Creation or Update**:
    - GitHub Actions workflow ([`preview-deploy.yaml`](../.github/workflows/preview-deploy.yaml)) is triggered
    - Branch name is converted to a safe Cloud Run service name
+   - Docker image is built and pushed to Artifact Registry (if code changes detected)
    - Cloud Build is triggered with [`cloudbuild-preview.yaml`](../cloudbuild-preview.yaml)

 2. **Build and Deploy**:
-   - Docker image is built with branch-specific tag
-   - Image is pushed to Artifact Registry
+   - **GitHub Actions**: Builds Docker image with branch-specific tag and pushes to Artifact Registry
-   - Cloud Run service is created/updated with the name: `analytics-api-preview-{branch-name}`
+   - **Cloud Build**: Deploys the pre-built image to Cloud Run service with name: `analytics-api-preview-{branch-name}`
+   - **Performance**: Docker builds only run when relevant files change (Dockerfile, package.json, src/, etc.)

 3. **PR Comment**:
    - A comment is automatically added with the preview URL